marianasaraiva/marianasaraiva/README.md

 </a>
 </p align="justify">

-- 💬 I'm passionate about traveling and experiencing new experiences, and that's how I arrived in the area of technology.
-I am currently a student at Trybe, where I started my journey as a Web Developer.
+- 💬 I'm passionate about traveling and experiencing new experiences, and that's how I arrived in the technology field.
+In continuous learning in the area of Web Development.
-- During the course I will be delving into 4 major modules which are: Fundamentals of web development, front-end, back-end and computer science.
 - Currently learning about Back-end, focusing on Node.js, TypeScript and MongoDB.
 - 🤔 This is a space for learning and sharing information, so feedback and contributions are always welcome.